zacanger/zacanger.github.io/blog/src/switch-to-linux-part-two.md

 reasons folks should consider Linux (or a BSD), and especially about the reasons NOT to use Apple products, but that's not a topic for here and now.

 Thanks so much for reading!
-If you missed it, [here's the first part of this note](https://notes.pinboard.in/u:zacanger/1519026e3458629771c8), where I talk about Windows a bit.
+If you missed it, check out the first part on my blog, where I talk about Windows a bit.
 This was as an addition to [this post](https://medium.com/@steven_ovadia/opening-linux-even-further-13d2d6289ae0) by [this guy](http://mylinuxrig.com), who is writing [this book](https://manning.com/books/learn-linux/in-a-month-of-lunches); if you're